NSLS2/n3xtware-abcd-config-demo/docs/tutorial-mvp-1.md

 git clone https://github.com/nsls2/n3xtware-abcd-config-demo.git
 ```

+### Purpose of the configuration repository (?)
+TODO (i.e. mimic the structure of our Ansible repository for this demo)

+Explain where the IOCs will be hosted and the workflow for this demo?

 ### Structure of the configuration repository

 Configuration is currently accomplished on a per-host basis.
 The files herein are a substitute to the `host_vars` directories in Ansible.
 The directories are named after the hosts that they are intended for, with YAML configuration according to the [ioc-deploy-roles n3xtware branch][].
+For example, to set up `host_vars` for this demo, we will use `<hostname>/host.yml`.
+For a `localhost` deployment, it would be under `localhost/host.yml`.

 ### IOC Configuration Conventions

 When deploying the IOCs for a host, the ansible role `DeployIOC` will iterate over the `iocs` list in the `ioc.yml` file in the host configuration directory.
-Each IOC in the list should have a corresponsing dictionary with key of the IOC name in one o the other files in configuration directory for the host.
+Each IOC in the list should have a corresponsing dictionary with key of the IOC name, which points to the configuration of the IOC.
+Then, the IOC configuration should be included in that same directory for the same host.
 The value of that key should be a dictionary with keys specific to the IOC; for more information consult the [ioc-deploy-roles n3xtware branch][].

 The `host.yml` file should contain the following keys, with examples below: